 “That said, with the tapered approach, those purchasing at the current average price of £260,358 would still only pay about £500 in stamp duty at today’s rates, increasing to around £3,000 when things return to normal from the start of October.”

-Mr Galley went on to credit the government for introducing a raft of initiatives for homebuyers, though suggested that the market’s current momentum cannot be sustained indefinitely.
+Mr Galley went on to credit the government for introducing a raft of initiatives for home buyers, though he suggested that the market’s current momentum cannot be sustained indefinitely.

-“That power of homemovers to drive the market, as people look to find properties with more space, spurred on by increased time spent at home during the pandemic, won’t fade entirely as the economy recovers.
-Coupled with buyers chasing the relatively small number of available properties, and continued low borrowing rates, it’s a trend which can sustain high average prices for some time to come,”
+“That power of home movers to drive the market as people look to find properties with more space, spurred on by increased time spent at home during the pandemic, won’t fade entirely as the economy recovers.
+Coupled with buyers chasing the relatively small number of available properties and continued low borrowing rates, it’s a trend that can sustain high average prices for some time to come.”